 “This partnership with Illinois Tech vastly expands the playbook for our undergraduate students wishing to build upon their North Central College engineering degree with graduate work at Illinois Tech,” said North Central College President Troy D. Hammond.
 “Since launching undergraduate engineering programs in 2018, North Central has been committed to broadening its program offerings and opportunities.
 This unique partnership does that by providing an accelerated path to an engineering graduate degree that saves our students time and money.”

-North Central currently offers distinctive four-year bachelor of science degree programs in computer, electrical and mechanical engineering.
+North Central currently offers distinctive four-year bachelor of science degree programs in computer engineering, electrical engineering and mechanical engineering.
 Students have access to state-of-the-art facilities within the College’s Dr. Myron Wentz Science Center, including the Molex Advanced Electronics Lab, the Harting Electronics Lab, the Omron Design & Automation Lab, and additional lab space dedicated to computing applications, manufacturing processes, and metrology.
 By partnering with Illinois Tech, North Central College engineering students, as well as those studying related fields such as physics, will have the opportunity to pursue a number of graduate master’s degree programs, including artificial intelligence, computer vision, and control; architectural engineering; biomedical engineering; electrical and computer engineering; and mechanical and aerospace engineering.

 “Through partnerships like these, Illinois Tech is further committing itself to fueling the continued tech rise of the entire Chicago region,” said Peter Kilpatrick, Illinois Tech provost.
 “We are thrilled to be able to welcome North Central College students to our graduate programs through a seamless transition that will help enable their future success, both in and out of the classroom.”